thomasvincent/letslambda/README.md

  - `- id` which represents your CloudFront distribution ID

 Unlike other AWS services, CloudFront requires some time to be fully deployed.
 Usually about 30 minutes but this may vary.
 LetsLambda will __not__ updated your distribution configuration if it's not in a deployed state (where pending configuration changes are being deployed).

+### Deploying to a SSH host ###
+It's possible to deploy the cetificates and the private key to a remote ssh server via SFTP.
+However, careful considerations should be given due to the security implications of copying a private key cwto a remote server.

+The configuration is done in two parts:
+ - A global section named `ssh-hosts` where remote servers are declared.
+For each host, associated host public keys are defined
+ - Per `domain`, one or more ssh target is defined.

+It's important to note that host name and ports must match to relate each element together during the deployment phase.

+#### Declaring SSH hosts ####
+For a SSH target (see below) to be allowed, it has to be declared first in in the global `ssh-hosts` sections.

+Here is the details for each host.

+`ssh-hosts`: a list of ssh host information.

+ - `- host`: The SSH host details.
+The scheme `ssh://` is mandatory. `:port` is optional and defaults to `22` (ssh default communication port).
+ - `ignore_host_public_key`: If `true`, when connecting to the ssh server, do not perform host public key verification.
+This is not recommended.
+ - `host_public_keys`: A list of valid public ssh host keys.
+ -- `key`: one ssh public  key as usually found in `/etc/ssh/ssh_host_*.pub`

+#### Declaring SSH targets ####
+Once you have declared a ssh host (see above), you can use it as a deployment target in one or more domain.

+`ssh-targets`: a list of known ssh servers to deploy the related certificate onto.

+ - `- host`: A valid url whre you wish to deploy your certificate to.
+The url must start with `ssh://`.
+This server must be declared globally in `ssh-hosts` in order to be used.
+ `username`: SSH user name used during the authentication.
+ `password`: The corresponding password for password based authentication.
+This parameter is optional when using `private_key` authentication.
+ `hostname`: A valid fully qualified domain name, or a valid IP address to connect to.
+ `port`: If the ssh server doesn't listen on port 22 (default), then set the correct value here.
+This should be matching the declaration in `ssh-hosts`.
+ `path`: The remote directory where the certificate should be deployed. (see below)
+ - `private_key`: A valid S3 url to download the ssh private key used during the authentication.
+Supported types are `RSA`, `DSA`, `ECDSA`.
+ - `file_uid`: Numerical user Id (uid) value to change the files ownership to.
+ - `file_gid`: Numerical group Id (gid) value to change the files ownership to.`
+ - `file_mode`: Octal value to change the files permissions to.

+Note: If the remote path doesn't exist on the destination file system, Let's Lambda will attempt to create it.

 ## Installation ##